xnx/lineticks/README.md

 Some example applications are given in this repository.
 For example, `projectile-trajectory.py` plots the trajectory of a projectile with tickmarks representing times:

 ![A ticked projectile trajectory](http://scipython.com/static/media/blog/lineticks/projectile-trajectory.png)

+This project is released under the terms of the [Apache 2.0 licence](https://www.apache.org/licenses/LICENSE-2.0).